 Foam has the appearance of a simple material, partly because we are all familiar with it, whether in the form of bath foam, bubbles in a milkshake or the head on a glass of beer.
 However, in reality, foam is a very complex, dynamic material.
 Most common foams are an unstable, two-phase medium of gas and liquid with a structure consisting of gas pockets trapped in a network of thin liquid films and plateau borders.

-Foam arises in many industries, and can have a complex set of causes.
-For example, it can be produced biologically (as in anaerobic digestion or brewing or where filamentous bacterial such as Nocardia are present), through the cleansing of wastewater, or as a result of cleaning starchy vegetables.
-It can be an essential part of the production process, or an unwanted side-effect.
+Foam arises in many industries and can have a complex set of causes.
+It can be produced biologically, as in Anaerobic Digestion, brewing, or where filamentous bacteria such as Nocardia are present.
+It can arise through the cleansing of wastewater, or as a result of cleaning starchy vegetables.
+It can be an essential part of the production process or an unwanted side-effect.

 Why Specialised Foam Control Technology Matters

 We need to understand why it is so difficult to measure foam and why so many normal level measurement technologies fail when used in this application.
 One of the most import reasons is that foam itself generally only contains 1% liquid and 99% gas, making measuring the liquid component with a traditional liquid device near impossible.
 This is why regular liquid probes are unsuitable and cannot be relied upon to accurately detect foam.
 At Hycontrol we have been developing level sensors for over 35 years, and we know that 'traditional' level technologies cannot be relied upon for consistent performance in this critical application.

 Hycontrol foam sensors have been designed specifically for the measurment of foam.
 Unlike competing products, they are not simply liquid level sensors which have been adapted or modified for this purpose (and are unreliable for the reasons stated above).
 Crucially, they have the high sensitivity required to measure all types of foam.